And You Need to Know Them RIGHT NOW

 This brings us to the next big concern:

 The pressures teens face from school, parents and peers, can create ongoing patterns of stress.
 Being stuck at home and away from regular life adds to that feeling.
 It’s imperative that we help them deal with life’s stresses in a few intentional ways:

 - Teach them how to prioritize to simplify their life.

 - Let them talk about their feelings openly.

 Stress may not be a part of your child’s life.
 But this could be…

 3. Depression and Anxiety

 Perhaps, more than ever before, teens are battling depression and anxiety.
-Some studies show it could be linked with social media.
-Either way, it’s crucial for parents to watch for the dangerous warning signs of depression and anxiety.
+Some studies show depression is linked with social media.
+Regardless of the source, it’s crucial for parents to watch for the dangerous warning signs of depression and anxiety.
 Find a trustworthy doctor and consider therapy if your teen shows signs of ongoing or worsening symptoms.